osteele/p5-server/README.md

 Starts the server, and opens the directory in the default browser.

-#### Browse directories in split mode
+#### Browse directories in grid view

 `p5 serve --theme grid`

 Displays directory listings in grid view.

-You can combine options, e.g. `p5 serve examples --theme grid --open`.
+You can combine options.
+For example, `p5 serve examples --theme grid --open` opens the examples directory in grid view.

 #### Create a sketch file

 - `p5 create` creates a JavaScript sketch file named `sketch.js` in the current directory.

   This is a **JavaScript-only sketch**.
-The server can run this sketch, or you can paste it into online editors such as the [P5 web editor](https://editor.p5js.org) and [OpenProcessing.org](https://openprocessing.org).
+The server can run this sketch, or you can paste it into online editors such as the [p5.js Web editor](https://editor.p5js.org) and [OpenProcessing.org](https://openprocessing.org).